 Campuses and locations

-In addition to the Fairbanks campus, UAF has community and rural campuses in Bethel, Dillingham, Kotzebue and Nome, and maintains six community centers through its Interior Alaska Campus in Fairbanks.
+In addition to the Fairbanks campus, UAF has five community and rural campuses: the Bristol Bay Campus in Dillingham, Chukchi Campus in Kotzebue, Interior Alaska Campus in Fairbanks, Kuskokwim Campus in Bethel, and the Northwest Campus in Nome.
 These branches are central to fulfilling the UAF mission of providing educational opportunities throughout the state.
 Credits earned at any UAF campus or center are recognized at all UAF campuses, meaning that students may change campuses and transfer all UA credits.

 Bristol Bay Campus in Dillingham